What is VAT?

-VAT is short for 'Value Added Tax'.
-It's a tax on the sale of most goods and services.
-Find out more about VAT on our accounting glossary.
+VAT is short for ‘Value Added Tax’.
+It’s a tax on the sale of most goods and services.
+You can find out more about VAT on our accounting glossary.

-For more information on the VAT rate that applies to you check out our guide to the different rates of VAT.
+For more information on the VAT rate that applies to you, you can also check out our guide to the different rates of VAT.

-John is a self-employed graphic designer.
-His business is registered for VAT and the services he sells are subject to VAT at the standard rate (20%).
+A self-employed graphic designer is calculating how much VAT they owe to HMRC.
+Their business is registered for VAT and the services they sell are subject to VAT at the standard rate of 20%.

-John invoices his customer for services an agreed price of £2,000 + VAT.
+They invoice their customer for services at an agreed price of £2,000 + VAT.

-He will keep £2,000 of this for his business, but the £400 VAT belongs to HMRC and he will need to include this on his next VAT return to be paid to HMRC.
+They will keep £2,000 of this for their business, but the £400 VAT belongs to HMRC and they will need to include this on their next VAT return.

 How to pay your VAT bill